 Ideal progesterone levels change throughout the different phases of your cycle and fertility journey.
 Understanding baseline progesterone levels can help you better understand your body — and identify potential problems sooner rather than later.

 During the follicular phase, progesterone levels are low at about 1.5 ng/mL.
+When does progesterone rise?
 After ovulation occurs, progesterone levels should rise to about 10 ng/mL, which is the widely accepted progesterone level at which conception can occur.

-If you do successfully conceive, you’ll want progesterone levels to continue to rise.
+If you do successfully conceive, progesterone levels after conception continue to rise.
 Some medical centers suggest that progesterone should get to about 44 ng/mL during the first trimester of pregnancy.

 If you have questions or are concerned about your progesterone levels, we recommend consulting your doctor!